-At our request, the underwriters have reserved up to shares of common stock, or up to % of the shares offered by this prospectus, for sale at the initial public offering price through a directed share program to our directors, officers, employees and related persons.
-The sales will be made at our direction by affiliates through a directed share program.
+At our request, the underwriters have reserved up to 1,452,750 shares of common stock, or up to 5% of the shares offered by this prospectus, for sale at the initial public offering price through a directed share program to our directors, officers, employees and related persons.
+The sales will be made at our direction by Morgan Stanley & Co.
+LLC and its affiliates through a directed share program.
 The number of shares of our common stock available for sale to the general public in this offering will be reduced to the extent that such persons purchase such reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock offered by this prospectus.
-Participants in the directed share program will not be subject to lock-up or market standoff restrictions with the underwriters or with us with respect to any shares purchased through the directed share program, except in the case of shares purchased by any director or executive officer.
+Participants in the directed share program will not be subject to lock-up or market standoff restrictions with the underwriters or with us with respect to any shares purchased through the directed share program, except in the case of shares purchased by any director, executive officer or other employee.
 For additional information, see "Underwriting."